 A 3D Print Fallout Pip-Boy From 3D Hubs

 3D Hubs, the company that offers access to a network of 26.000 3D printers around the world, has a special take on this.
 Here’s how you do it:

 - You download the files for a 3D printable pip boy.

 - Then you head over to 3D Hubs and upload the models to their system.

 - You choose the manufacturer to print out the parts.
 Ususally, this should be someone near your home, office etc.

 Upon receiving your finished 3D printed parts, you need to assemble the pieces yourself and do the painting – and don’t forget to download the official Pip-Boy app on your smartphone.

-But beware: Although 3D Hubs has preconfigured it for the most successful smartphones, the phone might not fit easily and the process of building this gadget is not for the faint at heart.
+But beware: Although 3D Hubs has preconfigured it for the most common smartphones, your phone might not fit easily.
+Also, the process of building this gadget is not for the faint at heart.